costapt/costapt.github.io/_posts/2016-07-09-batch-norm-alt.markdown

 When we are backpropagating through the computational graph, the gradient flowing from each $$y_i$$ node arrives at the same $$\gamma$$ node and, as such, all the gradients must be summed.
-I am sure there is a better mathematical explanation and, if you know one I welcome you to send me an email with it ;)

 The gradient expressions for the partial derivatives of the loss with respect to
 $$\gamma$$ and $$\beta$$ become: